-Responsibility: Community Development Department, Housing Authority

-Objective: 5 Senior Units, Subject to Available Resources/Demand
+Responsibility:Community Development Department, Housing AuthorityFunding Source:General Fund (staff time)Objective:5 Senior Units, Subject to Available Resources/DemandTime Frame:Ongoing

 The City shall coordinate with the Central Valley Regional Center on an outreach program informing residents of the housing and services available for persons with developmental disabilities.
 The City shall make information available on the City website.
 (Source: New Program)